shader-slang/shader-slang.github.io/docs/auto-diff-tutorial-1.md

 }
 ```

-If we don't have any constraints on type Point, the signature of the forward mode of square is
+If we don't have any constraints on type `Point`, the signature of the forward mode of `square` is

 ```hlsl
 DifferentialPair fwd_diff(square)(Point p);
 ```

-and there is no derivative calculated for the point because Slang treats Point as a non-differentiable type, the result derivative will be 0.
-In order to make Point differentiable, we need to make Point conform to
+and there is no derivative calculated for the point because Slang treats `Point` as a non-differentiable type, the result derivative will be 0.
+In order to make `Point` differentiable, we need to make `Point` conform to
 `IDifferentiable`:
 ```hlsl
 struct Point: IDifferentiable